iosphere/Leaflet.hotline/README.md

 # Leaflet.hotline

-A Leaflet plugin for drawing gradients along polylines.
+A Leaflet plugin for drawing colored gradients along polylines.
+This is useful for visualising values along a course, for example: elevation, velocity, or heart rate.
 Inspired by [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat/).